Redislabs-Solution-Architects/redis-connect/dotnet/stackexchange/README.md

 ```

 ### Simple/Cluster TLS
-Change the location for PFX file and password in code. for oneway TLS comment out the certificate line
+Change the location of PFX file and password in code.
+For oneway TLS comment out the certificate line

 cd simpletls
 ```